This topic has come up multiple times in the CICM second part exam, and will appear again and again.

 There is good evidence that the prevention of shivering decreases left ventricular workload.
 The 2013 AHA statement mentions neuromuscular blockade as a valid measure to control shivering, and cautions that it must be used for the shortest possible time, and weaned as soon as is practical.
 However, no studies are quoted.

 This topic has come up in the CICM SAQs (Question 18 from the first paper of 2018) and therefore merits its own revision chapter.
-In summary, the old 2015 AHA recommendations were strongly in favour of coronary angiography in post-arrest patients even if there is little clinical evidence of STEMI.
+In summary, the old 2015 AHA recommendations were strongly in favour of coronary angiography in post-arrest patients if there was ECG evidence of STEMI.
 They were more ambiguous with regards to patients who were not haein ST elevation.
 The PROCAT registry from Paris confirms that among the STEMI patients, 96% had significant coronary artery lesions on angiography- which is not surprising.
 What was surprising was the incidence of these lesions among the non-STEMI crowd - 58% of those patients also had significant coronary artery lesions.
 Those patients did not have any ST segment elevation on their post-ROSC ECG.
 This suggests that cardiac arrest itself strongly suggests cardiac pathology when there is no other immediately obvious cause.
 However, this was not enough to push the AHA over the line and merit a recommendation.
 The ESC are more permissive here, recommending an angiogram be considered for anybody with "ECG evidence of myocardial ischaemia", i.e. no ST elevation but ECG changes and a high probability of coronary occlusion (eg. an unstable rhythm)

 The AHA has nothing firm to recommend on these topics.
 Invariably, evidence is either of poor quality or altogether absent.
 All that can be said is that there is no data for or against the use of these therapies.
 But of course you are going to treat their arrhythmias, and you are going to maintain their organ perfusion with some mixture of fluids, vasopressors and inotropes.
 Just like everybody else does.